-As a dental practice owner, I’m sure that you not only want an effective cohesive team, but you are also looking for high performance.
+As a dental practice owner, I’m sure that you want an effective, cohesive team, but you are also looking for high performance.

 A cohesive team still requires direction, monitoring and supervision.

 Over-reliance on a manager cannot establish the accelerated progress you need.

 At every turn in any business, there will be specific challenges.